Guide To Horseshoe Bend Arizona What to Visit & Camping Nearby

 The overlook is just a quick stopover from the nearby Grand Canyon, and Antelope Canyon.
-Parking is free, and you can walk to the bend in just 10 minutes.
-Because of the convenience, it’s no wonder this natural attraction has gained so much coverage with the rise of social media.
+You can walk to the bend in just 10 minutes so it’s no wonder this natural attraction has become so popular.

 Where Is Horseshoe Bend Located?